 Transfer the risotto to a shallow bowl and refrigerate until completely cool, about 1 hour and up to 8 hours (cover with plastic wrap).

 Stir 3 tablespoons of the breadcrumbs into the risotto until evenly combined.
 Form the mixture into 15 arancini (each about 3 tablespoons and 1 1/2 inches in diameter).
 Insert 1 mozzarella cube in the center of each one, then roll between the palm of your hands to make a smooth, round ball.
 Refrigerate until chilled through, about 30 minutes more.

-Preheat a 3.5-quart air fryer to 400 degrees F and spray the basket with nonstick cooking spray.
-Place the remaining 1/2 cup breadcrumbs in a small bowl, then roll the arancini in the breadcrumbs until evenly coated.
-Add the arancini to the basket and spray the tops with more nonstick cooking spray.
+Preheat a 3.5-quart air fryer to 400 degrees F. Place the remaining 1/2 cup breadcrumbs in a small bowl, then roll the arancini in the breadcrumbs until evenly coated.
+Add the arancini to the basket and spray the tops with nonstick cooking spray.
 Cook until golden brown and crisp, about 10 minutes.

 Transfer to a platter and serve with warm marinara sauce, for dipping.

 This recipe has been updated and may differ from what was originally published or broadcast.

 Copyright 2020 Television Food Network, G.P.
 All rights reserved.

 Price and stock may change after publish date, and we may make money off